Everything You Ever Wanted To Know About All Purpose Flour In The UK

 Whether a Plain Flour can be considered sufficiently "all purpose" depends on their protein/gluten content, as well as on your perspective.
 Matthews has been producing two fantastic Plain White All Purpose Flours in the UK, both with high enough protein contents to be great AP stand-ins, as well as our new true AP Flour and existing Regenerative Strong White Bread Flour.
 Here's an idea of the Protein Levels you'll find in each:

-- Premium Plain White Flour - Protein 9.5%
+- Premium Plain White All Purpose Flour - Protein 9.5%

-- Organic Plain White Flour - Protein 10%
+- Organic Plain White All Purpose Flour - Protein 10%

 - Regenerative Strong White Bread Flour - Protein 12%.